 These are complicated points and you may benefit from getting independent advice.

 If your pension won't be enough to cover you in retirement, some options you could think about are:

 - buying added years in a final salary scheme (where the scheme allows)

-- increasing your contributions into a company or personal plan - you can save as much as you like into any number of pension schemes (though you only get tax relief up to certain limits – read 'Pension rules from April 2006' to find out more
+- increasing your contributions to a workplace or personal plan - you can save as much as you like into different pension schemes (though you only get tax relief up to certain limits – read 'Pension rules from April 2006' to find out more)

 - using tax efficient investments like Individual Savings Accounts (ISAs) to support your pension

 In this situation it's important to get early advice from an authorised financial adviser.

 - How to catch up if you've got little or no pension

 - Pension Tracing Service - trace a personal or workplace pension scheme